-Welcome to The Manual’s unofficial dictionary for motorcycle slang.
-This glossary was comprised to teach the language of the road created by those who roam on two wheels.
-Learning the lingo — like all challenges that come with improvement — might prove to bring you greater enjoyment in your riding experience.
+Welcome to The Manual’s unofficial dictionary of motorcycle slang.
+This glossary was made by those who travel on two wheels to educate people on the language of the road.
+Learning the lingo — as with any hobby — might bring you a new level of enjoyment in your riding experience.
 Robert M. Pirsig captures this idea deftly in his book, Zen and the Art of Motorcycle Maintenance, when he writes, “It’s the sides of the mountain which sustain life, not the top.”

-With snow on the ground in many states and blisteringly cold weather throughout the country, winter isn’t a good time to tune your motorcycle or purchase a new bike.
-But colder months are a good time to get a better understanding of motorcycling.
 Just like any other specialty, motorcycling has its own vocabulary and lingo that newcomers should become familiar with.
-You might know the difference between a trike and a bobber, but do you know what a panny or a tiddler are?
-Good thing, we curated a cheat sheet of motorcycle terminology that will help you sound like a seasoned rider before warm weather rolls around in spring.
+This slang dictionary will make you sound like a veteran rider and will also give you tips such as what to know when you need to tune your motorcycle.
+Whether you own a motorcycle or are thinking of purchasing a new bike now is a good time to get a better understanding of motorcycling.
+You might know the difference between a trike and a bobber, but do you know what a panny or a tiddler is?
+Good thing, we curated a cheat sheet of motorcycle terminology that will help you sound like a seasoned rider.

 ADV: Short for “adventure,” ADV means both a kind of bike and a kind of riding.
 ADV bikes can be ridden on- and off-road and are often called “dual sport bikes” or “adventure bikes.”
 A ride on such a bike is often called an “ADV ride” and there are countless ADV groups, websites, clubs, etc. Usage: “Check out my new KLR 650.
 I can’t wait to take it on that epic ADV ride this summer.”